manumedrano/My-new-wbsite/Internet-Security.md

 <li>Out of the path of network traffic (“out-of-line”): Operating as a separate entity from network traffic, out-of-line security appliances are tasked with monitoring traffic and raising alerts when they detect malicious data.</li>
 <li>In the path of network traffic (“in-line”): A more popular option of the two, in-line hardware appliances are tasked with directly blocking data packets the moment they run into potential threats.</li>
 <p>Security software components are installed on devices across the network, providing added detection capabilities and threat remediation.
 The far most common form of software network security components are antivirus applications.</p>
+<h5>Network protocols</h5>
+<p>Network protocols are a set of rules, conventions, and data structures that dictate how devices exchange data across networks.
+In other words, network protocols can be equated to languages that two devices must understand for seamless communication of information, regardless of their infrastructure and design disparities.</p>
+<p><strong>HTTP: Hyper Text Transfer Protocol</strong></p>
+<p>HTTP is an application layer protocol used for distributed, collaborative, and hypermedia information systems.
+It works on a client-server model, where the web browser acts as the client.
+Data such as text, images, and other multimedia files are shared over the World Wide Web using HTTP.
+As a request and response type protocol, the client sends a request to the server, which is then processed by the server before sending a response back to the client.</p>

+<p>HTTP is a stateless protocol, meaning the client and server are only aware of each other while the connection between them is intact.
+After that, both the client and server forget about each other's existence.
+Due to this phenomenon, the client and server can't both retain information between requests.</p>
+<p><strong>IPv6: Internet Protocol version 6</strong><p>
+    <p>IPv6 is the latest version of the Internet Protocol, a network layer protocol that possesses addressing and control information for enabling packets to be routed in the network.
+IPv6 was created to deal with IPv4 exhaustion.
+It increases the IP address size from 32 bits to 128 bits to support more levels of addressing.</p>
   </body>
   </html>